-With over 40 organizations strong and 3,000+ members, our community offers a wide range of sororities, fraternities, and co-ed organizations to join.
+With nearly 40 organizations and 3,000 members, our community offers a wide range of sororities, fraternities, and co-ed organizations to join.

 We believe that when we work together, fraternities and sororities have the power to catalyze change and give voice to students.
 We uphold high standards of integrity and respect, promote inclusion, and provide service to make a difference in the community.

 9:00 am | August 24/25: approved Early Move-In: Must apply

 9:00 am | Friday, August 26 – Monday, August 29, 2022: Fall Move-In begins

 12:00 pm | Thursday, December 23, 2022: Chapter Houses fully close for Winter Break (exceptions not permitted)